This pumpkin pie spice peanut butter fudge is what fudge dreams are made of.

-This pumpkin spice fudge is also one of the easiest fudge recipes you’ll ever make.
-Once you’ve made the pumpkin puree it’s simply a case of combining the remaining ingredients in a blender, pour it into a tin and then into the fridge to set.
+This pumpkin spice fudge is one of the easiest fudge recipes you’ll ever make.
+Once you’ve made the pumpkin puree, simply combine the remaining ingredients in a blender, pour into a tin and then into the fridge to set.

 This pumpkin pie spice fudge is sweetened only with pumpkin and rice syrup.
-So unlike regular fudge, where refined white sugar is the main ingredient, this recipe only contains whole food sweeteners and unrefined sugar, plus the quantity of these is also much lower.
+Unlike regular fudge, where refined white sugar is the main ingredient, this recipe only contains whole food sweeteners and unrefined sugar, and in much lower quantities.

 Because this fudge is made with pumpkin puree it means it’s not just empty calories but a source of phytonutrients, vitamins, minerals and fibre.
 Pumpkin is a great source of beta-carotene (hence it’s orange colour) which converts to vitamin A which is amazing for eyes and skin, as are vitamins E & C which are also abundant in pumpkins.